-- How do people choose which goods and services that they consume? - How do producers decide what they will produce and how they will produce it? - How are these choices influenced by new discoveries and technological change? - Why are some people paid significantly more than others? - What factors influence the level of income earned? - · Why do some people become unemployed?

-- Why do prices change for goods and services? - Why do governments intervene in markets and how are living standards affected by such intervention? - What factors influence world trade and how does interaction with the rest of the world influence Australia's living standards? - Why does poverty occur and why are some countries richer than others? - How do government's respond to global economic shocks, such as the disruption caused by COVID-19 since
+- How do people choose which goods and services that they consume? - How do producers decide what they will produce and how they will produce it? - How are these choices influenced by new discoveries and technological change? - Why are some people paid significantly more than others? - What factors influence the level of income earned and why do some people become unemployed? - Why do prices change for goods and services? - Why do governments intervene in markets and how are living standards affected by such intervention? - What factors influence world trade and how does interaction with the rest of the world influence Australia's living standards? - Why does poverty occur and why are some countries richer than others? - How do government's respond to global economic shocks, such as the disruption caused by pandemics such as COVID-19?